AEyeAlliance/AEyeAlliance/README.md

 * Website
 * Android app

 Our Android app has a cropping function that allows users to take a picture or choose an image of Braille and crop it to get rid of white space around the characters.
-This cropping functionality is important because our model uses ratio image segmentation to distinguish different Braille characters.
+This cropping functionality is important because our AI uses ratio image segmentation to distinguish different Braille characters.
 We were able to successfully import and load our model in Android Studio.
 Unfortunately, due to errors with some kernel operations from using Tensorflow with Android Studio, we were not able to feed our Braille images into our model.
 [We have posted this error on StackOverFlow.](https://stackoverflow.com/questions/50955816/java-lang-illegalargumentexception-no-opkernel-was-registered-to-support-op-ga).
 For the time being, we will use our website as the main Braille-to-Text converter.

 ## Open Source Dataset ##
 Since we were not able to find an open source or public dataset of images of English Grade 1 Braille, we are planning on releasing our own dataset to be downloaded and used for free.
 At the moment, we have approximately 30,000 Braille characters in our dataset and are continuing to add more.